 A migration of Bell Beaker groups to Jutland during the mid-3rd millennium BC seems to have brought skills in mining and sailing, introducing mass production of flint daggers, as well as the first metal daggers (an imitation of copper and bronze prototypes).
-This Dagger Period of the late Nordic Neolithic also represents the introduction of a more ranked social organization, and a new ideology, with a farm institution (long houses and fields), and an economy based on agro-pastoralism, integrating the diverse previous cultural traditions into a single south Scandinavian cultural sphere[Kristiansen 2009].
+This Dagger Period of the late Nordic Neolithic also represents the introduction of a more ranked social organisation, and a new ideology, with a farm institution (long houses and fields), and an economy based on agro-pastoralism, integrating the diverse previous cultural traditions into a single south Scandinavian cultural sphere[Kristiansen 2009].

 A massive transfer of knowledge, institutions and practices – which must have been accompanied by a movement of peoples – happened ca. 2400-2350 BC in southern and south-western Norway – probably disembarking at or near the harbour discovered in Slettabø – and occupied environments similar to Jutland.
 Settlers reached as far north as Mjeltehaugen, possibly as ‘scouts’[Anthony 1990], maybe even as travelling metal prospectors, establishing a new elite on the north-western coast of Norway[Sand-Eriksen 2017].